barbac/parasvg/README.md

 # parasvg

-The idea is to parameterize svg files so they can adjust to given measurements.
+Use react to create and parameterize svg files so they can adjust to given measurements.

 ## Demo
-only works on firefox at the moment due to chrome deleting some old svg api.

 https://barbac.github.io/parasvg/